 The key thing that your baby needs when she first wakes up is to reconnect with you.

-As an added bonus, a waking-up time cuddle will give you both a surge of the feel-good hormone oxytocin, which will boost both of your immune systems.
+A waking-up time cuddle will give you both a surge of the feel-good hormone oxytocin, which will boost both of your immune systems.

 ‘Open the curtains at wake-up time as well, to get lots of natural light into the room,’ Angela continues.